Arithmetic of Borcherds products: Introduction

-In particular, this relation implies that the divisor of $\bm{\psi}(f)$ is the analytic divisor $\mathcal{Z}(f)(\C)$.
-The meromorphic section $\bm{\psi}(f)$ is the \emph{Borcherds product}, which we recall in \S \ref{s:borcherds}.
+This implies that the divisor of $\psi(f)$ is (\ref{divisor combo}).
+These meromorphic sections are the \emph{Borcherds products} of the title.

-Our main result, stated in the text as Theorem \ref{thm:main borcherds}, concerns the arithmetic properties of $\bm{\psi}(f)$.
-We prove that the Borcherds product is algebraic and defined over $\Q$, and has the expected divisor when viewed as a rational section of the line bundle $\bm{\omega}^{c(0,0)}$ on the integral model $\mathcal{S}(G,\DD)$.
+Our main result, stated in the text as Theorem \ref{thm:main borcherds}, asserts that the Borcherds product $\psi(f)$ is algebraic, defined over $\Q$, and has the expected divisor when viewed as a rational section over the integral model.